Kamilcuk/nomad-tools/README.md

 ## githubrunner

 The program watches new runs on github and if there are any schedules a github-runner to receive and dispatch the job.
+This is WIP

 More on it can be read on github wiki:
 [https://github.com/Kamilcuk/nomad-tools/wiki/githubrunner](https://github.com/Kamilcuk/nomad-tools/wiki/githubrunner) .